-Remember that the telecoil in your hearing instrument may pick up disturbing signals from electronic devices, such as fax machines, computers, televisions or similar.
-Make sure that the hearing instrument has a distance of 6-9 feet from such devices when using the telecoil program.
+Remember that the telecoil in hearing instruments may pick up disturbing signals from electronic devices, such as a fax machines, computers, televisions or similar.
+Make sure that the hearing instrument has a distance of 6-9 feet to such devices when using the telecoil program.